LeonaMussie/Project1/README.md

 2. Open the project in your preferred code editor.
 3. Open the `index.html` file in your web browser to view the website.

-## Contact

-If you have any questions, feedback, or require assistance, please don't hesitate to reach out to us through the [Contact Us](#) page on the website.

 ## Conclusion